The Starship: History

 The Starship was used throughout Led Zeppelin's 1975 US concert tour, this time featuring a red-and-blue paint scheme with white stars similar to the United States flag with a smaller "Led Zeppelin" logo on the fuselage.
 According to Peter Grant, at one point during this tour Led Zeppelin drummer John Bonham sat in the co-pilot's seat and assisted in flying the plane from New York to Los Angeles.

 The Starship is included at the end of "Stairway to Heaven" on disc 2 of the Led Zeppelin DVD with both its 1973 and 1975 paint schemes.

 English rock band Deep Purple hired The Starship for their 1974 US tours.
 In an interview with Circus magazine in 1974, Deep Purple's Jon Lord explained: "It's a 707 put together by a firm in L.A. that Sinatra, Dylan and The Band just used and Elton John uses.
 It has a lounge, a bedroom, a shower and a study.
 It's supposed to look as little as a plane as possible."
 According to Gregg Allman, when The Allman Brothers Band chartered the plane, they found "Welcome Allman Bros" written on the plane's bar in lines of cocaine once they boarded.

 The Rolling Stones and Alice Cooper were also Starship clients.
 Peter Frampton was the last to charter The Starship, in 1976.
 As early as Alice Cooper's 1974 tour the aircraft was beginning to show signs of engine difficulties, and by the time of Led Zeppelin's 1977 US Tour it was permanently grounded at Long Beach Airport.
 The band was forced to find a comparable alternative, and tour manager Richard Cole eventually chartered Caesar's Chariot, a 45-seat Boeing 720 owned by the Caesars Palace Hotel in Las Vegas.

-The Starship had several ownership changes from 1977 to 1979 until it went into storage at Luton Airport.
+The Starship had several ownership changes from 1977 to 1979 until it went into storage at Luton Airport in Bedfordshire, England.
 It was dismantled for parts starting in July 1982.